t3knomanzer/maxmix-software/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Compiled and tested requested changes
 - [ ] Updated the documentation, if necessary
-- [ ] Added myself to the copyright holder to the AUTHORS file
 - [ ] Reviewed the [guidelines for contributing](../CONTRIBUTING.md) to this repository.
 - [ ] I am requesting to **pull a topic/feature/bugfix branch**.